-Among the concrete adaptation measures that have already been implemented, we have identified an increase of connectivity, active restoration of ecosystems and their functionalities, free evolution for areas with a high degree of naturalness, setting up of monitoring or specific studies, and development of collaborations with local stakeholders.
+Among the concrete adaptation measures that are already being tested, we have identified an increase of connectivity, active restoration of ecosystems and their functionalities, free evolution for areas with a high degree of naturalness, setting up of monitoring or specific studies, and development of collaborations with local stakeholders.

-MANAGERS NEEDS AND EXPECTATIONS FOR THE INTEGRATION OF CLIMATE CHANGE ADAPTATION
+MANAGERS NEEDS AND EXPECTATIONS FOR THE INTEGRATION OF CLIMATE CHANGE ADAPTATION IN THEIR PRACTICE

-The reasons for not developing a climate change adaptation approach are varied and none stand out particularly.
-Respondents mention several reasons.
+Several reasons for not taking climate change into account have been reported by respondents.
 They lack human or financial resources (29.7%).
 They have more urgent priorities (27%) on their site.
 They do not know how to do it (24.3%).
 Finally, some say that they lack knowledge about adaptation measures that can be implemented (18.9%).